gordonmurray/gordonmurray.github.io/_posts/2022-06-25-redshift-for-fast-counts.md

 tags: ["aws", "rds", "redshift", "terraform"]
 ---

 I work with a database that stores Sendgrid event information.
 [Sendgrid](https://sendgrid.com/) is a popular service for sending emails and for each email sent to a recipient, Sendgrid provides a webhook facility to send you feedback on each email.
-It doesn't contain the email content, just some high level infromation including an event field showing if an email was processed, delivered, dropped or labelled as spam by the recipient.
-This is important to monitor to investiage any emails that have been labelled as spam to follow up on and try to help prevent those in the future.
+It doesn't contain the email content, just some high level information including an event field showing if an email was processed, delivered, dropped or labelled as spam by the recipient.
+This is important to monitor to investigate any emails that have been labelled as spam to follow up on and try to help prevent those in the future.

 This particular database has grown quite large, over 1 billion records.
 Each sent email will provide at least 2 events back, one for Processed and one for Delivered.

 The current database is on AWS, an r6g.large MariaDB MultiAZ RDS instance with 732gb of storage.
 It has 2 vCPUs and 16gb of memory.
 It has over 1 billion records and growing.
 It currently costs $531.22/month and will increase as storage grows.

-I have a background process to query the database a few times a day to perform a count of the events and pops a summary message in to our Chat applicaton like the following:
+I have a background process to query the database a few times a day to perform a count of the events and pops a summary message in to our Chat application like the following:

 ![Simple Sendgrid Summary]({{ site.url }}/images/sendgrid_summary.png)